LogtalkDotOrg/logtalk3/examples/object_aliases/NOTES.md

 directive and implicit message sending.
 Note that both alternatives allow compiling the code in optimized mode to take advantage of static binding for the message sending calls.

+This example also illustrates defining an alias for an object defined at runtime using a _parameter variable_.